delta-io/delta-sharing/PROTOCOL.md

 ## Delta Sharing Streaming Specs
 Delta Sharing Streaming is supported starting from delta-sharing-spark 0.6.0.
-As it's implemented based on spark structured streaming, it leverages a pull model to consume the new data from the delta sharing server of the shared table.
-In addition to most options supported in delta streaming, there are two additional options/spark configs.
+As it's implemented based on spark structured streaming, it leverages a pull model to consume the new data of the shared table from the delta sharing server.
+In addition to most options supported in delta streaming, there are two options/spark configs for delta sharing streaming.

 - spark config **spark.delta.sharing.streaming.queryTableVersionIntervalSeconds**: DeltaSharingSource
 leverages [getTableVersion](#query-table-version) rpc to check whether there is new data available